nakker/ecfr-navigator/services/frontend/README.md

 # Frontend Service

-The Frontend Service is a modern web application for the eCFR Analyzer project, providing an intuitive interface for searching, browsing, and analyzing federal regulations.
+The Frontend Service is a modern web application for the eCFR Navigator project, providing an intuitive interface for searching, browsing, and analyzing federal regulations.

 ## Overview